smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/acknowledgement.md

 -   `PRE_PROCESSING` - the acknowledgement of the incoming message is executed before the message is processed by the method.

--   `MANUAL` - the acknowledgement is doe by the user.
+-   `MANUAL` - the acknowledgement is done by the user.

 -   `NONE` - No acknowledgment is performed, neither manually or automatically.